Updated: Jun 8

 After graduating college with a degree in Natural Resource Recreation and Tourism, I spent much of my 20’s guiding various backpacking and climbing trips.
 In the summer of 2001, I led a weekend trip from Camp Hale to the Fowler-Hilliard 10th Mountain Division Hut.
 All the participants were in their 60’s and 70’s and we had an amazing time cooking and playing card games on the deck.

 Despite the pleasant company, I was going through some serious stress and soul searching about every aspect of my life.
-Can I continue working 5 jobs just to afford rent?
-Should I go back to school?
-How will I pay for it?
+Can I continue working 5 jobs just to afford rent in the expensive ski town I was living in?
+Should I go back to school or travel the world?
+How will I pay for either of those options?
 What will happen with my relationship if I move?
-Why can’t I tell him how I'm feeling?

 I rose after one sleepless night to hear coyotes yipping as the sun rose.
 I remember admiring how clear and direct their voices sounded.
 I climbed up the mountain behind the hut hoping for a glimpse, but the coyotes alluded me.
 Near the peak of Resolution Mountain I sat on a boulder for a long time, running the same thoughts through my head in an endless circle.
 In my distress, I didn't notice the approaching storm clouds.